ianbashford/ianbashford.net/content/post/digital_ocean_docker_ipv6_floating_ip.md

 +++
-title: "Docker in IPV4 and IPV6 on Digital Ocean with a floating IP address"
+title = "Docker in IPV4 and IPV6 on Digital Ocean with a floating IP address" date = "2018-08-21T21:53:52Z" draft = "false"
-date: "2018-08-21T21:53:52Z"
-draft: "false"

 +++
 ### Intro